 The optimal dates for viewing the firefalls vary.
 Photographer Aaron Meyers has posted a set of optimal times on his website.
-His absolute "best day" for viewing this phenomenon as February 22 from 5:28 p.m. to 5:40 p.m.
-He does note that for 2021, water flow has been light, thus the falls may not be flowing this year.
-However, the hope is that some rains will come in and give a slim chance at a firefall in 2021.
+His absolute "best day" for viewing this phenomenon as Feb.
+22 from 5:28 p.m. to 5:40 p.m.

 The NPS defines the reservations accepted as a day use reservation, an Upper Pines Campground reservation, a Yosemite Valley Lodge or The Ahwahnee Reservation, a vacation rental or private lodging reservation in Foresta, Yosemite West or Wawona, a Yosemite wilderness permit or some type of commercial use authorization.

 See the NPS website for more information on COVID19 travel restrictions within Yosemite.

 The phenomenon is known to be unpredictable.
 You can probably catch a glimple of the red falls before or after that date if you're lucky.
 It also matters where you stand in Yosemite Valley.
 Meyers recommends standing to the east of the falls for the best viewing spot.

 Why?
 Well, you'll still get the beauty of the falls farther west, but it's on the east side that the sun hits the rocks at just the right angle to produce the effect.